mscaudill/neuroGit/README.md

 - Results

-Ephys seamlessly integrates with the stimGen visual stimulation software, joining individual stimulus trials with their corresponding electrophysiology traces.
-Further, Ephys can accept multiple hardware channel inputs from matlab and axoclamp data acqutitions devices.
+Ephys seamlessly integrates with the stimGen visual stimulation software.
+The stimulus, recorded signals, and analysis results are paired and stored using Matlab's structure array data type.
-This feature allows users to greatly expand Ephys processing capabilities by allowing users to sort electrophysiology trials according to various behavior and physiology signals.
+The multi-channel support feature allows users to greatly expand Ephys processing capabilitiesby allowing users to sort electrophysiology trials according to various behavior and physiology signals.

 **CAIMG:**